SchimeNo/Dynamic-Pricing/README.md

 				start_date<-strptime(paste(DAY+1, MONTH_aux, YEAR),"%d %m %Y")

 2-Trying to predict a very far ahead date will give an error if we haven't loaded the test data (we can predict 2 months ahead max more or less)

+3- When using SMV or models not included in the H2O package the Date format may get changed to default.

 For any doubt send an email to: chimewallace@gmail.com